JetBrains/resharper-devguide/Platform/Zones/Usage.md

 ### Class zone marker

 The `ZoneMarker` class and `[ZoneMarker]` attribute apply to all types in a namespace.
-It is possible to apply a single class to a zone, using the `[ClassZoneMarker]` attribute.
-Usage is exactly the same, either specify dependencies as parameters to the `[ClassZoneMarker]` constructor, or implement `IRequire<TZone>` directly on the component for each dependency.
+It is possible to apply a single class to a zone, by applying the `[ZoneMarker]` attribute directly to a component class.
+Usage is exactly the same, either specify dependencies as parameters to the `[ZoneMarker]` constructor, or implement `IRequire<TZone>` directly on the component for each dependency.

 Generally speaking, most registration will use `ZoneMarker` classes to apply a zone to all components in a namespace.